 Well, you are in the right place.

 When I started pinning on Pinterest in June of last year, I had slightly over 100 followers.

-I used to look at that number and wonder how other bloggers, in my niche (whom I stalked a lot by the way) were having such huge followings.
+I used to look at that number and wonder how other bloggers in my niche (who I stalked a lot by the way) were having such huge followings.

 I studied their accounts and implemented every little thing they were doing to get all those Pinterest followers.

 Within 30 days of implementing a few of their strategies, my numbers started to increase.
-I moved from 100 to 300 to 1000 and now at 9.8K followers.
+I moved from 100 to 300 to 1000 and now to 9.8K followers.

 I’ve got to admit, it wasn’t easy at the beginning but everything fell into place once I understood what needed to be done.

-I get 400 – 700 followers per week these days, and I feel like you might benefit from my story.
+I get 400 – 700 followers per week these days so I feel like you might benefit from my story.

 So, read on to find the exact steps I took to get to 9.8k Pinterest followers!